 Stroke causes a greater range of disabilities than any other chronic condition in the United Kingdom.
 Stroke survivors experience loss of abilities and independence and express concerns about how their condition impacts their partners and family members, who often take on the role of informal caregiver in the home to support personal care and daily living.

 Research has suggested that informal caregivers for stroke in the UK provide care worth up to £2.5 billion per year.
-This can come at a great personal cost to carers, threatening their physical health, family and social networks, finances and emotional wellbeing.
+This can come at a great personal cost to carers, threatening their physical health, connection with family and social networks, finances and emotional wellbeing.